micmejia/bible-dump/NKJV/Judges/Judg 5.md

 "Lord, when You went out from Seir, When You marched from the field of Edom, The earth trembled and the heavens poured, The clouds also poured water;

 ###### 5
-The mountains [^c]gushed before the Lord, This Sinai, before the Lord God of Israel.
+The mountains gushed before the Lord, This Sinai, before the Lord God of Israel.

 ###### 6
 "In the days of Shamgar, son of Anath, In the days of Jael, The highways were deserted, And the travelers walked along the byways.